rapp-project/rapp-api/python/README.md

 The RAPP Platform uses token-based authentication mechanisms to authenticate user's use it's resources.
 User's receive a token on registration to the RAPP Platform.

-For more information on how to register to the RAPP-Platform, look at [todo-reference-here](#)

 Tokens are stored under:

 ```shell